Revision 22-3; Effective Dec. 1, 2022

 Texas Government Code Section 533.00253 required the Texas Health and Human Services Commission (HHSC) to create the State of Texas Access Reform (STAR) Kids program.
 STAR Kids is a Medicaid managed care program for children with disabilities in Texas, which integrates acute care and long-term services and supports (LTSS) delivered by a managed care organization (MCO).

-STAR Kids does not change or affect an individual's Medicaid eligibility, nor does STAR Kids impact access to Medicaid services and supports.
+STAR Kids does not change or affect an individual's Medicaid eligibility or impact access to Medicaid services and supports.
 STAR Kids does change the way in which services are delivered.
-Children and young adults, ages birth through 20, enrolled in a STAR Kids MCO are called members of the MCO.
+Children and young adults, birth through 20, enrolled in a STAR Kids MCO are called members of the MCO.
 All STAR Kids members have access to service coordination, provided by an MCO employee or through a member's primary care provider.

 Service coordination is specialized care management performed by a service coordinator and includes but is not limited to:

-- identification of needs, including physical health, behavioral health services, and LTSS with development of an individual service plan (ISP) to address those identified needs;
+- identification and addressing of needs, including physical health, behavioral health services, and LTSS with development of an individual service plan (ISP);

 - assistance to ensure timely and a coordinated access to an array of providers and services;